jpease/justinpease.com/_posts/2022-12-19-the-words-we-use-deadline.md

 > —William Williston Heartsill, Diary of William Williston Heartsill (entry Mar.
 1863)

 To me, a direct comparison between prisoners at risk of death and modern-day workers' at-will employment seems inappropriate.
-Perhaps a bit overdramatic, even for me.
+A bit overdramatic, even for me.
 Nevertheless, in the spirit of this series, I do wonder whether the negative overtones carry through.
 Whether familiar with the word's history or not, the picture it paints and the feeling it conveys is clear:

 **Cross this line and there will be seriously bad consequences.**

+Like the above picture of a dead tree in a barren West Texas landscape, deadline ominously portends difficult times ahead.
 It made me ask myself:

 * Is that the message I'm trying to convey?
 * Is the timeline truly so rigid that no adjustments can be considered?